 The song was written by a former enslaver

-Ironically, this stirring song, closely associated with the African-American community, was written by a former slave trader, John Newton.
-This unlikely authorship forms the basis of Amazing Grace, the new Broadway musical (written by Broadway first-timer Christopher Smith, a former Philadelphia policeman, and playwright Arthur Giron) which tells Newton’s life story from his early days as a licentious libertine in the British navy to his religious conversion and taking up the abolitionist cause.
-But the real story behind the somewhat sentimental musical, told in Newton’s autobiography reveals a more complex and ambiguous history.
+Ironically, this stirring song, closely associated with the African American community, was written by a former enslaver, John Newton.
+This unlikely authorship forms the basis of Amazing Grace, a Broadway musical (written by Broadway first-timer Christopher Smith, a former Philadelphia policeman, and playwright Arthur Giron) which tells Newton’s life story from his early days as a licentious libertine in the British navy to his religious conversion and taking up the abolitionist cause.
+But the real story behind the somewhat sentimental musical told in Newton’s autobiography reveals a more complex and ambiguous history.

 Newton was born in 1725 in London to a Puritan mother who died two weeks before his seventh birthday, and a stern sea-captain father who took him to sea at age 11.
 After many voyages and a reckless youth of drinking, Newton was impressed into the British navy.
 After attempting to desert, he received eight dozen lashes and was reduced to the rank of common seaman.

-While later serving on the Pegasus, a slave ship, Newton did not get along with the crew who left him in West Africa with Amos Clowe, a slave trader.
-Clowe gave Newton to his wife Princess Peye, an African royal who treated him vilely as she did her other slaves.
+While later serving on the Pegasus, an enslaved person ship, Newton did not get along with the crew who left him in West Africa with Amos Clowe, an enslaver.
+Clowe gave Newton to his wife Princess Peye, an African royal who treated him vilely as she did her other enslaved people.
 On stage, Newton’s African adventures and enslavement are a bit more flashy with the ship going down, a thrilling underwater rescue of Newton by his loyal retainer Thomas, and an implied love affair between Newton and the Princess.